 In Phase II, sampling will be from households who have participated in ongoing and further ONS and NISRA surveys and from databases of addresses held in Devolved Administrations.
-For assessment of current infection, the swab target is to achieve ~150,000 individuals swabbed at least every fortnight from October 2020 in England, ~9,000 in Wales, ~5,000 in Northern Ireland and ~15,000 in Scotland (total 179,000 across the UK) (absolute numbers reflecting the relative size of the underlying populations).
-For assessment of immunity, the blood target (as of February 2021) is to achieve up to ~125,000 people giving blood samples every month in England, and up to ~7,500, ~5,500 and ~12,000 per month in Wales, Northern Ireland and Scotland (~150,000 in total across the UK) through to April 2022 (also giving paired swab samples at the same timepoints) (absolute numbers reflecting the relative size of the underlying populations).
-From April 2021 onwards, we will maintain the targets for swab results per fortnight and blood results per month above through to April 2022 by
+For assessment of current infection, the swab target is to achieve ~150,000 individuals with swab test results at least every fortnight from October 2020 in England, ~9,000 in Wales, ~5,000 in Northern Ireland and ~15,000 in Scotland (total 179,000 across the UK) (absolute numbers reflecting the relative size of the underlying populations).
+For assessment of immunity, the blood target (as of February 2021) is to achieve up to ~125,500 adults 16 years and older with blood test results every month in England, and up to ~7,500, ~4,500 and ~12,500 per month in Wales, Northern Ireland and Scotland (~150,000 in total across the UK) through to April 2022 (also giving paired swab samples at the same timepoints) (absolute numbers reflecting the relative size of the underlying populations).
+For those aged 5-15 years, the target is to achieve 25% uptake of the invitation to participate in fingerprick blood testing, corresponding to ~4,000